fjbarton/Getting-and-Cleaning-Data-Assignment/codebook.md

 Format: row 1 contains columns headings and data items are separated by a single space

-activitylabel - LAYING,SITTING,STANDING,WALKING,WALKING_DOWNSTAIRS,WALKING_UPSTAIRS
+activitylabel - LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS

-subject - numbers 1 to 30
+subject - numbers 1 to 30 indentifying data subjects

 The reamining variables are the mean of the corresponding variables from X_train.txt and y_train.txt grouped by activitylabel and subject.

 Variable names have been cleaned using make.names() to remove characters which cause errors for select() and rename() functions.

 tbodyaccmeanx